 Work With an Experienced Real Estate Agent

-There are risks innate to the home-buying process whether a buyer is considering a preexisting home or building new construction, but buyers can take step to minimize them.
-It’s important to have a good real estate agent on your side during the home buying process.
+There are risks innate to the home-buying process whether a buyer is considering a preexisting home or building new construction, but buyers can take steps to minimize them by identifying common real estate flags.
+It's important to have a good real estate agent on your side during the home buying process.
 Before getting started with your home search, talk to your real estate agent about your expectations for your new home.
-Once your agent understands your situation, they can help you identify a property that meets your needs and fulfills your expectations. make an informed decision.
+Once your agent understands your situation, they can give you house hunting tips and identify a property that meets your needs and fulfills your expectations.